 Although your first website audit is anything but easy, things do get simpler with time.
 Why?
 If you follow the steps above, you’ll align your site with digital marketing best practices that will be much easier to sustain in the future.

 How often should you do a website audit?

 Depending on the size of your site and the tech tools you bring to bear, your initial audit might take several weeks to complete.
 After that, however, things should be a lot faster ... especially if you can work with your content team and web developers to stay on track.

 After your first audit, it’s a good idea to follow up in three months.

 Once you’ve addressed any problems the initial audit discovers, you end up with much more leeway: A follow-up audit every six months might be enough to keep your website healthy.

-Even one end-to-end website audit will put you way ahead of your less informed competitors, so use these ideas to get started today.
+Even one end-to-end website audit will put you way ahead of your less informed competitors, so get started today.